lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

     - **param-files BAM file**: all 3 filtered reads datasets; the outputs of Samtools view
     - **Is this paired-end or single end data**: BAM is paired-end
     - **Treat as single-end**: No

+# ✅ That's the end of our first NGS lab!